(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 She laughed, wound arms around his neck.
 "No, no thank you.
 Any more and I'll break."

-He chuckled.
-Fingers brushed along her back as he buried his nose against her throat.
+He chuckled, his hands gently moving along her back as he buried his nose against her throat.

 For a moment, things were peaceful.